oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/free_modules.md

 ## Types

-All OSCAR types for the finitely presented modules considered here belong to the abstract type `ModuleFP{T}`, where `T` is the element type of the underlying ring.
+All OSCAR types for the modules considered here belong to the abstract type `ModuleFP{T}`, where `T` is the element type of the underlying ring.
 The free modules belong to the abstract subtype `AbstractFreeMod{T} <: ModuleFP{T}`, they are modelled as objects of the concrete type `FreeMod{T} <: AbstractFreeMod{T}`.